 The introductory course sequence at the University of Notre Dame offers all students considering engineering an opportunity to explore the multi-disciplinary nature of engineering through hands-on design projects.
 The projects are team based and are constantly evolving but maintain focus on a variety of learning objectives relating to: modeling, analysis, computer programming, design, and technical communication.
 Some past projects have included: scanner decoders, data storage systems, neutralizing waste systems, creating computer games, and launching projectiles, bridge project, pet robot, and open ended design.

-The structure of the course sequence is based on both theory and practice; this is accomplished by holding 2 – 50 minute lectures per week in addition to 1 - 75 minute learning center.
-Both the lecture and the learning center are tightly connected, wherein the concepts discussed in lecture are immediately put into practice in the learning center through an active learning experience.
+The structure of the course sequence is based on both theory and practice; this is accomplished by holding 75-minute sessions on Tuesdays and Thursdays in Stinson-Remick learning center.
+The concepts discussed in lecture are immediately put into practice in the learning center through an active learning experience.

 For more information, click here.